mjswensen/mjswensen.com/blog/_posts/2014-08-13-how-well-do-you-know-your-programming-language.md

     </tr>
     <tr>
       <td>4</td>
-      <td>You can make things work, but it's the quality of code that pains others (and future you) to read.
-You don't yet love to write code in the new language.</td>
+      <td>You can make things work, but the level of code quality is such that it pains others (and future you) to read.
+You don't yet enjoy writing code in the new language.</td>
       <td>Though still fragmented, you have a basic knowledge of the structure of the language and can form a basic sentence on the fly, albeit grammatically unsound.</td>
     </tr>
     <tr>
       <td>5</td>
       <td>You write code at an acceptable level.
-It's no longer completely written in the paradigms of languages you are more comfortable with, but mostly so.</td>
+It's no longer completely written in the paradigms of languages you are more comfortable with.
+You are starting to feel comfortable in the new language.</td>
-      <td>Though you are still mostly speaking your native language using the foreign words, you are able to carry on basic conversation.</td>
+      <td>Though you are still simply speaking your native language using foreign words some of the time, you are able to carry on a conversation.</td>
     </tr>
     <tr>
       <td>6</td>
       <td>You are adopting more and more of the idioms of the new language.
-You are adopting the best practices and avoiding the pitfalls and code smells of the new ecosystem that is becoming more familiar to you by the day.
+You are embracing the best practices and avoiding the pitfalls and code smells of the new ecosystem that is becoming more familiar to you by the day.
 You creatively solve problems in the way that only the new language would.</td>
       <td>You are starting to think and dream in your new language.
 You wish there were ways to express certain ideas in your native language that are only achievable in the foreign language.</td>
     </tr>
     <tr>